azharlabs/papert-code/docs/cli/configuration-v1.md

   - `<profile_name>`: Uses a custom profile.
 To define a custom profile, create a file named `sandbox-macos-<profile_name>.sb` in your project's `.papert/` directory (e.g., `my-project/.papert/sandbox-macos-custom.sb`).
 - **`DEBUG` or `DEBUG_MODE`** (often used by underlying libraries or the CLI itself):
   - Set to `true` or `1` to enable verbose debug logging, which can be helpful for troubleshooting.
   - **Note:** These variables are automatically excluded from project `.env` files by default to prevent interference with the CLI behavior.
-Use `.papert/.env` files if you need to set these for Qwen Code specifically.
+Use `.papert/.env` files if you need to set these for Papert Code specifically.
 - **`NO_COLOR`**:
   - Set to any value to disable all color output in the CLI.
 - **`CLI_TITLE`**: